opendocsg/slw-judgments-backfill/2010_SGHC_356/report.md

 4       On 7 July 2009, AA applied to set aside Orion’s statutory demand.
 He argued that by furnishing him the loan, Orion acted as a moneylender and as the latter did not have a moneylender’s license, the contract to lend him money was not enforceable by virtue of the Moneylenders Act (Cap 188, 1985 Rev Ed).
 The Assistant Registrar who heard AA’s application took the view that the debt was disputed on substantial grounds and that there was a triable issue as to whether the defendant was a moneylender under the Moneylenders Act.
 The statutory demand was thus set aside.

 5       Orion appealed against the Assistant Registrar’s decision.
-On 25 August 2009, Lee Seiu Kin J overruled the Assistant Registrar’s decision and upheld the statutory demand: see _Agus Anwar v Orion Oil Ltd_ [2010] SGHC 6.
+On 25 August 2009, Lee Seiu Kin J overruled the Assistant Registrar’s decision and upheld the statutory demand: see _Agus Anwar v Orion Oil Ltd_ <span class="citation">[2010] SGHC 6</span>.
 He pointed out (at [12]) that AA had a totally unmeritorious case and had “tried to take advantage of the presumption in s 3 of the [Moneylenders Act] to escape his obligations, willingly undertaken at the time when he was desperate for cash, but which he did not want to repay for reasons best known to himself”.

 6       AA’s appeal against Lee J’s decision was dismissed by the Court of Appeal on 9 July 2010.